GLOBAL MARKETS-European banks, bonds shaken by Greek turmoil

 After an initial wave of selling, however, most markets

-pale in comparison to the events of 2008 or the last major round
+in comparison to the events of 2008 or the last major round of

 Wall Street was set to open around 1 percent lower